Episode 49: Almost Exactly Like Ragnarok, Only Different

 "Well done, lad!" called another.

-face was flushed with excitement and the Scotsman’s usual dour expression
+was flushed with excitement and the Scotsman's usual dour expression had

 "Ah, lad, I ken ye know how tae fight!"